Members of Tropical Express Couriers Ltd. are required to agree to and abide by the following terms and conditions:

 Tropical Express will not accept and pay for Cash on Delivery (C.O.D.) shipments at our Miami, Florida office.

 According to Trinidad and Tobago Customs and Excise mandates (effective March 31st, 2012), all air and sea shipping cargo carrier companies must submit their detailed manifest listing for each shipment online to the new Terminal Operated System (TOS) prior to arrival in Trinidad.
 As a result, Tropical Express must provide our air freight cargo carrier with prompt and accurate information (description, declared value, weight, package dimensions) contained in an invoice for each package prior to it being shipped to Trinidad and Tobago.
-Thus an invoice must accompany all packages received at our Tropical Express Miami, Florida office.
-Proper invoicing will allow packages to be cleared quickly through Trinidad and Tobago Customs, while improper paperwork could result in a delay to your package delivery.
-Failure to supply an invoice with your package will result in a determination of value of the goods by Trinidad and Tobago Customs officers.
+Thus, an invoice must accompany all packages received at our Tropical Express Miami, Florida office.
+Proper invoicing will allow packages to be cleared quickly through Trinidad and Tobago Customs, while improper paperwork could result in a delay to your package delivery and variance in costs.

 Items that are imported for personal use will be considered "non-trade" with a value no greater than USD$2,500.
 Any charges that are required to clear your "non-trade" packages will be paid up front by Tropical Express.
 Members will be billed for all clearance fees upon delivery of their package(s).